pqp/benny/README.md

 `docker build -t benny .`

-4. Run the docker image.
+4. Launch a container.
 I recommend using bind mounts to point your sound files into the container.
 For example,

 `docker run -d --restart unless-stopped -v "/home/admin/sound_library/:/app/snd/" benny`